 Firstly we explain how to wash wetsuit.
 This is actually the most important step in wetsuit maintenance.
 A lot of people also wonder how to wash neoprene, which is also very important as saltwater affects the neoprene; a buildup of salt on the suit will make the neoprene less flexible over time.

 Rinse your suit with cool fresh water, never hot water so remember, don’t wear it during your post-dive hot shower.
 Heat also makes the neoprene less flexible.

 When washing a wetsuit once you’ve thoroughly rinsed the outer layer by hand, pull the suit inside out and rinse the inner layer, too.
 Organic residue and salt can build up on both sides of the suit so it is important to rinse inside and out.

 Step 2: Drip Dry in the Shadow

-When considering how to wash wetsuit also remember as mentioned, heat affects the neoprene so it is not a good idea to let it dry in the hot sun either.
+When considering how to wash it also remember, as mentioned, how to dry a wetsuit.
+Heat affects the neoprene so it is not a good idea to let it dry in the hot sun either.
 Instead, fold your suit over a padded hanger or leave it laid out flat to dry in the shade.

-Dry the inside of the first (inside out) after the wetsuit wash, before you dry the outer layer.
-This is especially helpful when doing several dives a day since a dry inner layer is easier to put back than one that is still wet.
+Dry the inside first (inside out) after the wetsuit wash, before you dry the outer layer.
+This is especially helpful when doing several dives a day since a dry wetsuit inner layer is easier to put back than one that is still wet.

 How you store the wet suit affects its structure and the neoprene.
 Don’t just scrunch it up and stuff it into a corner or bag because this will affect the structure.